-The show aired on Monday, Nov.
+The show aired this week, Monday, Nov.
 4 and will continue its run on Mondays as bakers vie for the coveted championship.

 Yanc, who is originally from the San Fernando area of Los Angeles, started Quail & Condor last October with her husband.
 The duo sells soft pretzels, pastries and sourdough breads at the Sunday Windsor Farmers Market and in Cloverdale at the Tuesday market.

 The baker updates her Instagram almost every day with photos of scrumptious treats.
 She got on the show when someone from the Holiday Baking Championship noticed her baked goods.

 “I was approached and they said, ‘Hey based off of your Instagram it looks like you would do great on the show,’” Yanc said.

 From there Yanc had to go through a lengthy two-month application process where candidates were narrowed down based on interview questions and photos of their work.

 The show was filmed at the end of July in Los Angeles.

 “I was definitely out of my league on day one,” Yanc said, laughing.
 “Everybody was so talented decorating and that is something I’m so clumsy with because now I am a full time bread baker and so there is a little less detail work in that regard of piping and color.”